22cryys56p-beep/ArchSeed_Repo/README.md

 > **Data and logic never import the host framework.
 The adapter layer is the only place that's allowed to.**

-This is the actual Kernel.
+This is the actual ArchSeed.
 Everything else is scaffolding around it.

 | Layer       | Location       | Rule                                                                                                                           |
 | ----------- | -------------- | ------------------------------------------------------------------------------------------------------------------------------ |